hanging-gardens/hanging_gardens.js/README.md

 ### How to enable JSLint

 First you need to have JSLint installed (on OSX: `brew install jslint`).
-Then in jour `Gardenfile.js` Added the following line:
+Then in your `Gardenfile.js` add the following line:

     lint();

-If you don't want to process dome files with JSLint you can add a `skip` option.
+If you don't want to process some files with JSLint you can use the `skip` option.

     lint({ skip: ['vendor/jquery'] });

 ### How to enable YUI Compressor

 You need to have YUI Compressor installed (on OSX: `brew install yuicompressor`).
-Then in jour `Gardenfile.js` Added the following line:
+Then in your `Gardenfile.js` add the following line:

     yuicompressor();